Manaslu: Fauna

 Unlike many other regions, this valley is a sanctuary to many highly endangered animals, including snow leopards and red pandas.
 Other mammals include lynx, Asian black bear, grey wolf, dhole, Assam macaque, Himalayan musk deer, blue sheep, Himalayan tahr, mainland serow, Himalayan goral, woolly hare, horseshoe bat, Himalayan mouse-hare, and black-lipped pika.
 Over 110 species of birds, 33 mammals, 11 butterflies, and 3 reptiles have been recorded.
-Conservation of wild life in the area has been achieved by monks of the monasteries in the area by putting a hunting ban in place.
-This action has helped the wildlife to prosper.
+Conservation of wildlife in the area has been achieved by monks of the monasteries in the area by putting a hunting ban in place.
+This action has helped wildlife to prosper.
 The area is now an important habitat for the snow leopard, grey wolf, musk deer, blue sheep, and the Himalayan tahr.

 Some 110 species of birds have been identified in the area, including golden eagle, Eurasian griffon, Himalayan griffon, blood, impeyan, kalij and koklass pheasants, Himalayan and Tibetan snow cocks, and the crimson horned pheasant.

 Vegetation

 Three main categories of vegetation have been identified in the area.
-These are categorised on the basis of the altitude as low hill, middle mountain, and high mountain types with its exclusive types of dominant forests and other associated species.
+These are categorized on the basis of altitude as low hill, middle mountain, and high mountain types with exclusive types of dominant forests and other associated species.
 The types of vegetation, however, tend to overlap the adjoining ones at places.
 Depending on the microclimate and other aspects, an overlap of vegetation is noticed in adjacent areas.
-However, the forest types are fairly well defined.
+However, the forest types are fairly well-defined.
 The flora in different forest types also does not show much variation.
 The valley basin has a rich ecotone diversity and includes nineteen different types of forests, most prominently rhododendron, and also Himalayan blue pine, which is flanked by Ganesh Himal and the Sringi ranges.
-Medicinal herbs and aromatic plants, have also been recorded in different forests types and adjoining vegetation.
+Medicinal herbs and aromatic plants have also been recorded in different forest types and adjoining vegetation.
 Overall, the presence of 19 types of forests and other forms of dominant vegetation have been recorded from the area.
 An estimated 1,500–2,000 plant species grow here.

 Ethnic groups

 There are two ethnicities mainly inhabiting this region; Nubri and Tsum.
 The branching off of the river at Chhikur divides these two ethnic domains.
-While Nubri has been frequently visited after Nepal opened itself for the tourism in 1950, Tsum still retains much of its traditional culture, art, and tradition.
+While Nubri has been frequently visited since Nepal opened itself for tourism in 1950, Tsum still retains much of its traditional culture, art, and tradition.
 In the central hills of the region, Gurungs are the main ethnic group who have joined the Brigade of Gurkhas in large numbers.
-Closer to Tibet, the Bhutias (also spelled Bhotias), akin to the Sherpa group, of Tibetan ethnicity dominate the scene as can be discerned from their flat roofed houses, and they are distinctly Buddhists.
+Closer to Tibet, the Bhutias (also spelled Bhotias), akin to the Sherpa group, of Tibetan ethnicity dominate the scene as can be discerned from their flat-roofed houses, and they are distinctly Buddhists.
 The region is dotted with austere monasteries, mani walls, chortens and other Buddhist religious landmarks.